jamesheald/COIN/README.md

 <b>xPred            % mean of the predictive distribution of the state in each context</b>
-xPredMarg        % predicted state (marginal distribution, discretised) xPrev            % mean of the filtered distribution of the state in each context on previous trial xPrevSamp        % state sampled on previous trial (to update the sufficient statistics for the retention and drift parameters) xSamp            % state sampled on current trial (to update the sufficient statistics for the bias parameter) xSampOld         % state sampled on current trial (to update the sufficient statistics for the retention and drift parameters) yHat             % average predicted state feedback (average across contexts and particles) yPred            % mean of the predictive distribution of the state feedback in each context yPredMarg        % predicted state feedback (marginal distribution, discretised)
+xPredMarg        % predicted state (marginal distribution, discretised) xPrev            % mean of the filtered distribution of the state in each context on previous trial xPrevSamp        % states sampled on previous trial (to update the sufficient statistics for the retention and drift parameters in each context) xSamp            % state sampled on current trial (to update the sufficient statistics for the bias parameter in each context) xSampOld         % states sampled on current trial (to update the sufficient statistics for the retention and drift parameters in each context) yHat             % average predicted state feedback (average across contexts and particles) yPred            % mean of the predictive distribution of the state feedback in each context yPredMarg        % predicted state feedback (marginal distribution, discretised)